 Black Sheep Code

-The horseshoe theory of the software development life cycle
+The horseshoe model for software development

 The conventional view of software development, even if one buys into the devops ethos is that the software development lifecycle looks like this: